 New Brighton/Fort Perch Rock Beach – Beaches around here offer decent sport and are fished several hours either side of low tide.
-Decent cod are caught here in the winter and the whiting can be out in force – to the extent that the reach pest proportions.
-Other species caught here include dab, flounder, school bass and dogfish, plus plaice should be present in the late spring and through to the summer.
-Thornback ray can also be caught here to long distance casts with sandeel being the best bait for this species.
+Decent cod are caught here in the winter and the whiting can be out in number – to the extent that the reach pest proportions.
+Other species caught here include dab, gurnard, Dover sole, flounder, school bass and dogfish, plus plaice should be present in the late spring and through to the summer.
+Thornback ray can also be caught here to long distance casts with sandeel being the best bait for this species, with smooth-hound also caught at distance to crab baits.
 View this area on Google Maps here.

 River Mersey – Fisherman’s Wharf and Priory Wharf can fish well for flounder, dab, whiting, codling (and some bigger cod), silver eels and school bass.
 On the other side of the river Seaforth rocks offers good fishing for the same species with dogfish and thornback rays also caught here as well.
 A permit is needed to fish some parts of the Seaforth rocks area.
 Further inland Liverpool Marina offers various flatfish, whiting, silver eels and produce some decent cod.
 Tidal flow can be very strong here in certain conditions.
 Otterspool Promenade marks the furthest down the river that saltwater species will regularly be caught and produces similar species to Liverpool Marina.
 View this area on Google Maps here.